Fenfluramine: History

 Fenfluramine was developed in the early 1960s and was introduced in France in 1963.
 Approximately 50 million Europeans were treated with fenfluramine for appetite suppression between 1963 and 1996.
 Fenfluramine was approved in the United States in 1973.
 The combination of fenfluramine and phentermine was proposed in 1984.
 Approximately 5 million people in the United States were given fenfluramine or dexfenfluramine with or without phentermine between 1996 and 1998.

 In the early 1990s, French researchers reported an association of fenfluramine with primary pulmonary hypertension and dyspnea in a small sample of patients.
 Fenfluramine was withdrawn from the U.S. market in 1997 after reports of heart valve disease and continued findings of pulmonary hypertension, including a condition known as cardiac fibrosis.
 It was subsequently withdrawn from other markets around the world.
 It was banned in India in 1998.

 Fenfluramine was an appetite suppressant which was used to treat obesity.
 It was used both on its own and, in combination with phentermine, as part of the anti-obesity medication Fen-Phen.

+In the mid-1990s, child mental health researchers at prominent New York institutions administered fenfluramine to elementary school boys as part of a behavioral research project.
+The drug was later removed from the market by the U.S. Food and Drug Administration after being linked to valvular heart disease and pulmonary hypertension.

+The study deliberately targeted Black and Hispanic boys.
+Eligibility criteria required participants to be African American or Hispanic, based on researchers' belief that these groups faced an elevated risk of developing disruptive or aggressive behaviors.
+White children were excluded from participation.
+Participants were required to fast for 18 hours and underwent hours of testing with an intravenous catheter in place while receiving the drug.